How is the executive MBA different from the evening or weekend program?

 Where are the classes held?

 Classes are held at Van Munching Hall on the College Park campus.

 How many hours a week will I be in class?

 You will be actively engaged in academic work for up to 21.5 hours each session (every other week).
-In addition to class, you will be spending time in team meetings and other group work.
+In addition to classes, you will be spending time in team meetings and other group work.

 What about homework?

-You will average approximately one hour of class out of class work for each hour spent in class plus approximately five hours per week for the Action Learning Project.
+You will average approximately one hour of class out of classwork for each hour spent in class plus approximately five hours per week for the action learning project.

 What’s the timeframe for each session/semester?

 The program is divided into five terms, each lasting between 12 and 14 weeks.
 The action learning projects take place in terms 2, 3 and 4.

 No, this is an accelerated program.
 There is, however, a short break during the winter holiday season.